susam/mintotp/README.md

 ### Command Line Arguments

-In order to keep this tool as minimal as possible, it does not come with any command line options.
+To keep this tool as minimal as possible, it does not come with any command line options.
 In fact, it does not even have the `--help` option.
 It does support a few command line arguments though.
 Since there is no help output from the tool, this section describes the command line